• Home

 The lack of a clear plan for Iran following the war’s conclusion has also raised questions, with researchers at the Brookings Institution, a think tank, warning last month that the conflict could bring increased refugee flows and prolonged energy disruption long after its conclusion.
 Some governments have had similar hesitations.
 Officials in Turkey, for instance, have expressed concern that a regime collapse in Iran could leave a power vacuum empowering other regional movements—such as the Kurdish militia located between Turkey, Iran, Syria, and Iraq—further eroding prospects for stability in the Middle East.

 Despite the challenging odds, Dimon laid out a narrow path toward stability.
 He noted that the weakening of Iran and its proxy actors might lower hostilities for a time.
-It also helps that multiple stakeholders in the region—Saudi Arabia and the United Arab Emirates as well as the U.S. and Israel—are all more or less aligned in their goals, leading to “higher chance with long-term peace,” Dimon said.
+It also helps that multiple stakeholders in the region—Saudi Arabia and the United Arab Emirates as well as the U.S. and Israel—are all more or less aligned in their goals, leading to a “higher chance with long-term peace,” Dimon said.

 Countering calls at home for Trump to exit the conflict, many U.S. allies in the Middle East have reportedly been urging the president to press forward with his goals in Iran.
 Last week, the New York Times reported that Mohammed bin Salman, Saudi Arabia’s de facto leader, has privately cautioned Trump against winding down the war, advising the U.S. president that success in Iran represented a “historic opportunity” to reshape power dynamics in the region.
-Other Gulf states, including the UAE, Bahrain and Kuwait, have reportedly held similar talks pushing for the war to proceed until the Iranian leadership has been overhauled.
+Other Gulf states, including the UAE, Bahrain, and Kuwait, have reportedly held similar talks pushing for the war to proceed until the Iranian leadership has been overhauled.

-The longer term strategic payoff of a more stable Middle East would likely justify the volatility incurred since the war began, according to Dimon.
+The longer-term strategic payoff of a more stable Middle East would likely justify the volatility incurred since the war began, according to Dimon.
 But over the past month, the Trump administration has taken its crash course in learning just how elusive a foreign policy goal that might be.

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.